 See electron volt

 “Micro” as a prefix denotes “one millionths”, making a micrometre a millionth of a metre.

 An astronomical object comparable in size to a star, which emits enormous amounts of energy; the processes responsible for the emission are similar to those which happen in quasars or other active galactic nuclei.
 The key component of a microquasar is a central stellar black hole; more information about how black holes can lead to such enormous energy output can be found in the spotlight text Luminous disks: How black holes light up their surroundings.

 Looking up to the night sky, almost all energy that reaches us of the cosmic background radiation is in the form of microwaves.

-1. Our home galaxy – a spiral galaxy, a disk of stars with a diameter of roughly hundred thousand light-years and a thickness between three- and six thousand light-years, containing about 100 billions of stars (“billions and billions”).
+1. Our home galaxy – a spiral galaxy, a disk of stars with a diameter of roughly hundred thousand light-years and a thickness between three- and six thousand light-years, containing about 100 billions of stars.
 It also contains a supermassive black hole in its centre – more about that in our spotlight topic The black heart of the Milky Way.

-2. As our sun is located within the disk of the Milky Way galaxy, there are directions in which we can observe comparatively few of the other stars in our galaxy (namely as we look perpendicularly to the disk, or nearly so) and directions in which we can see a large amount of stars (as we look approximately in parallel to the disk plane).
+2. As our sun is located within the disk of the Milky Way galaxy, there are directions in which we can observe comparatively few of the other stars in our galaxy (namely as we look perpendicularly to the disk, or nearly so) and directions in which we can see a large amount of stars (as we look approximately in parallel with the disk plane).
 The result is that there is a dim band in the night sky marking the disk plane (the directions where we see a lot of the other stars).
 This band is also known as the Milky Way.

 “Milli” as a prefix denotes “one thousandth”, making a millimetre a thousandth of a metre.

 minute of arc